Iran–Saudi Arabia football rivalry: Origins

 When Persepolis was scheduled to play away at Ittihad in the 2011 AFC Champions League, Saudi immigration authorities forced Iranian players to be fingerprinted and irises scanned upon their arrival at Jeddah airport.
 The Iranians refused to do so and were held at the airport for 8 hours.

 Iranian football fans take most pleasure in defeating Saudi Arabia, alongside Bahrain, whose players used to wave Saudi Arabian flags when they defeated Iran 3–1 during their 2002 World Cup qualification.
 For several Iranian fans, regional political rivalries also affect who they support on the field, according to Aljazeera.

-In 2016, clubs from Saudi Arabia refused to play in Iran during the 2016 AFC Champions League.
+In 2016, clubs from Saudi Arabia refused to play in Iran during the 2016 AFC Champions League and vice versa.
+Consequently, the matches between the two countries were played in neutral venues for the next 7 years.

+Following the improvement of diplomatic relations between the two countries, the Asian Football Confederation (AFC) announced on 4 September 2023 that matches between the national and club sides of the Saudi Arabian Football Federation (SAFF) and the Football Federation Islamic Republic of Iran (FFIRI) will take place on a home-and-away basis.